 🔹SERVICE MODEL🔹

-I provide concierge private pay support services for families and individuals who want to live safely, comfortably, and independently at home.
+Adaptable Abodes provides concierge private pay support services for families and individuals who want to live safely, comfortably, and independently at home.

-Eligible projects may be supported by VA Grants, Tribal Grants, or Medicaid Waivers.
 I do not accept Medicare.
 Adaptable Abodes Design Services go well beyond the scope of what Medicare covers.

 By operating primarily as private pay, I am able to offer high-touch, personalized services - without rushing, cutting corners, or limiting the scope of what clients truly need.